A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Cosmic components with a time-dependent EoS parameter: The case for dark energy

-No matter what the value for $w$ (blue, orange and red lines), the fact that $w=const$ implies that the order of integration of the energy conservation equation \eqref{eq:EQeconsnbgH0} does not impact the final results, as the gradients of the densities never change.
+No matter what the value for $w$ is (blue, orange and red lines), the fact that $w=const$ implies that the order of integration of the energy conservation equation \eqref{eq:EQeconsnbgH0} does not impact the final results, as the gradients of the densities never change.
+The \qn{fixed EDs} approach vs \qn{fixed $H_0$} approach reveals no differences (without the need for a suitable choice of ICs for the backward integration).
 We can choose forward-in-time or backward-in-time integration, whatever may be suitable to our problem.
 In particular, we have this freedom in $\Lambda$CDM, where present-day density parameters $\Omega_{i,0}$ and expansion rate $H_0$ can be used in a backward-in-time integration of the energy conservation equation \eqref{eq:EQeconsnbgH0} for the energy densities of the individual components via the simplified Eq.~\eqref{eq:EQdensevolgenH0}.
-In effect, this procedure then determines the ICs in the early Universe, which represent the starting point for the evolution of the background densities, when the forward-in-time integration of the Friedmann equation in \eqref{eq:EQfriedmannLCDMnbgLCDM} is performed.
-This whole procedure is viable and leads to correct results, as long as all components of a given cosmological model have a constant \acidx{EOS} parameter.
-However, once we introduce a component with non-constant EoS parameter, such as a DE component in lieu of $\Lambda$, we need to be careful.
-A component with a non-constant \acidx{EOS} parameter, sketched by the green solid line in Fig.~\ref{fig:intForwardiCDM}, requires a forward-integration of Eq.~\eqref{eq:EQeconsnbgH0}, so we cannot use the customary backward-integration, as applied in the \glo{LCDMmodel}, in order to compute the evolution of the individual energy densities via Eq.~\eqref{eq:EQdensevolgenH0}.
-Instead, we must integrate the energy conservation equation \eqref{eq:EQeconsnbgH0}, starting from the initial densities in the early Universe up to the present, in order to obtain the correct evolution of the densities, which enter the Friedmann equation \eqref{eq:EQfriedmannLCDMnbgLCDM}.
-Related to this careful computation of the backward-/forward-in-time evolution is the choice of the correct starting point(s) of the integrations, as we will elaborate shortly.
+In effect, this procedure then determines the ICs in the early Universe, that represent the starting point for the evolution of the background densities, when the forward-in-time integration of the Friedmann equation in \eqref{eq:EQfriedmannLCDMnbgLCDM} is performed.
+This whole procedure is viable and leads to identical results for both approaches, {as long as} all components of a given cosmological model have a constant EoS parameter.